ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Possible File With Vulnerability When Open

 Indica que um possível arquivo com vulnerabilidade foi aberto.
-A mensagem que aparece é esta:

 > _The file is World Readable and Writable.
 Any App can read/write to the file.
 For more information checkout the CWE-276 \(_[_https://cwe.mitre.org/data/definitions/276.html_](https://cwe.mitre.org/data/definitions/276.html)_\) advisory._